planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 The most used tool is the `clip` operation, which lets you pass a geometry to the Subscriptions API and it creates new images that only have pixels within the geometry you gave it.
-We'll use the same geometry from [above](#geometry), as it is quite typical to use the same subscription geometry as the clip geometry, so you don't get any pixels outside of your area of interest (99.9% of all subscriptions use the clip tool, so it's strongly recommended to also use clip).
+We’ll use the same geometry from [above](#geometry), as it is quite typical to use the same subscription geometry as the clip geometry, so you don't get any pixels outside of your area of interest (99.9% of all subscriptions use the clip tool, so it’s strongly recommended to also use clip).
 The proper 'clip' tool for it would be:

 ```